Lebohang Kganye: Animation

 Lebohang Kganye has been working with films, animating the life-size flat-mannequins of characters taken from her family albums with light and shadows.
 In 2014, Lebohang Kganye turns her series Heir-Story (2013) into the animated film Pied Piper's Voyage.
 In 2017, she animates her series Reconstruction of a Family (2016) in the film Ke Sale Teng.
 The medium of film is a way for the artist further to explore the fluctuating character of memory and history.
-As she explains: “Through the use of silhouette cutouts of family members and other props in a diorama, the film confronts the conflicting stories, which are told in multiple ways, even by the same person.”
+As she explains: "Through the use of silhouette cutouts of family members and other props in a diorama, the film confronts the conflicting stories, which are told in multiple ways, even by the same person."
 In Pied Piper's Voyage (2014) and Ke Sale Teng (2017), Kganye explores the malleability of oral narratives.

 Installation

 Kganye works with a variety of medium and scales, alternating between life-size and monumental installations.
-The installation Mohlokomedi wa Tora (“lighthouse keeper”) in 2018 presents the story of her grandfather in life-size sceneries made of cardboards and cut-outs standing up in the exhibition space.
+The installation Mohlokomedi wa Tora ("lighthouse keeper") in 2018 presents the story of her grandfather in life-size sceneries made of cardboards and cut-outs standing up in the exhibition space.
 Organising archival elements around a light positioned in the centre of the room, the artist creates a shadow play theatre and invites visitors to walk in and interact with each scene.
-Kganye uses stories told by her aunt and her grandmother, defined by the artists as “the keepers of light” to create the photographic arrangements.
-In Mohlokomedi wa Tora, Kganye highlights her matrilineal linage and the women in her family as keepers of memories.
+Kganye uses stories told by her aunt and her grandmother, defined by the artists as "the keepers of light" to create the photographic arrangements.
+In Mohlokomedi wa Tora, Kganye highlights her matrilineal lineage and the women in her family as keepers of memories.
 As the artist explains, the work aims to stress the power of oral stories to shape vivid and collective imaginaries.